 Web or TV viewing is preferred, but a call in option is also available for those who do not have access via the web or Channel 5.
 Call-in information for the 6 p.m. meeting is available on the Current Agenda for that meeting on the City's web site.

 The Council also is continuing its committee meetings, briefing sessions, and study sessions.
 All meetings can be viewed on CityCable 5, the City Council Facebook page or online.
 Community members also may call into the meetings:

 Bid openings are held on-line on Mondays at 1:15 p.m., when scheduled.
 Questions, please email firstname.lastname@example.org.

-During the temporary closure of City Hall, completed and notarized Claim for Damages forms can be mailed to the Office of City Clerk, 808 W. Spokane Falls Blvd., Spokane, WA 99201-3342.
+Completed and notarized Claim for Damages forms can be mailed to the Office of City Clerk, 808 W. Spokane Falls Blvd., Spokane, WA 99201-3342.

-In order to best manage service demands during COVID-19 response, we strongly encourage our customers to take advantage of our numerous self-serve options available online at myspokane311.org or through the My Spokane-311 app, including e-bill.
+The My Spokane 311 public counter at City Hall is now open for walk-in transactions from 9 a.m.to 12 p.m. and 1 p.m. to 4 p.m.
+We strongly encourage our customers to take advantage of our numerous self-serve options available online at myspokane311.org or through the My Spokane-311 app, including e-bill.